Keystone Law Limited are committed to protecting and respecting your privacy.

 This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-For the purpose of the Data Protection Act 1998 (the "Act"), the data controller is Keystone Law Limited of Second Floor, Audley House, 13 Palace Street, London, SW1E 5HX ("We/Our/Us").
+For the purpose of the Data Protection Act 1998 (the "Act"), the data controller is Keystone Law Limited of 48 Chancery Lane, London, WC2A 1JF ("We/Our/Us").

 Information we may collect from you